 Dr Grandin has a new book out, the same one that Youngest has today taken to school.
 It's called Different...
 Not Less: Inspiring Stories of Achievement and Successful Employment from Adults with Autism, Asperger's, and ADHD.

-We didn't stay for the Question and Answer session after the break - Youngest 's attention was exhausted and so was he.
-But he took a lot from it, I could tell.
-Dr Grandin is very similar in her thought processes to him and I believe he was inspired and comforted to realise that so many people had come to listen to someone just like him.
+We didn't stay for the Question and Answer session after the break - Youngest 's attention was exhausted and so were they.
+But they took a lot from it, I could tell.
+Dr Grandin is very similar in her thought processes to him and I believe they were inspired and comforted to realise that so many people had come to listen to someone just like him.

-Before we left, I asked him if he'd like his picture taken with Dr Grandin - because I knew he would.
-I explained to Dr Grandin that Youngest now needed to go home but he would really love his picture with her.
+Before we left, I asked youngest if they would like a picture taken with Dr Grandin - because I knew they would.
+I explained to Dr Grandin that Youngest now needed to go home but they would really love a picture with her.
 "We'd better do it right now, then!" she said and Youngest quickly went to stand at her side.
 It's not a great quality image, but I know it's one Youngest will treasure.

-On the way home, he was ready to eat his sandwich and have a proper drink.
-It hadn't been an easy trip, but I know that he was satisfied and that's enough for me.
+On the way home, they were ready to eat a sandwich and have a proper drink.
+It hadn't been an easy trip, but I know that they were satisfied and that's enough for me.